montoyamoraga/intro-to-computer-networks-for-artists/README.md

 * All software and code is free and open source
 * All code is documented and commented
 * All code examples are less than 100 lines
+* All data sent is raw without compression
+* All data sent is as fast as possible over internet infrastructure
+* Either embrace latency or ignore it
 * All communication is unidirectional
 * As cheap as possible
 * As easy as possible